-During the first four years of Measure A1, we launched three of the six housing programs funded with this Bond: the Rental Housing Development Program, the Downpayment Assistance Loan Program (DALP), and the Housing Preservation Loan Program (HPLP).
-Already we have seen the incredible impact these programs have made in the community by supporting the purchase, preservation, or creation of 2,919 units of affordable housing with \$351.8 million of Measure A1 funding to date.
+During the first four years of Measure A1, we launched three of the six housing programs funded with this bond: the Rental Housing Development Fund Program, the Downpayment Assistance Loan Program (DALP) and the Housing Preservation Loan Program (HPLP).
+Already we have seen the incredible impact these programs have made in the community by supporting the purchase, preservation, or creation of 2,919 units of affordable housing with \$351.8 million of Measure A1 funding as of December 2020.
+While the report is for an earlier period, right now we are excited to show the overall impact.